Built-in settings in Compressor

 Built-in setting group

-Create Apple Device–compatible H.264 and HEVC files for distribution, including high-dynamic-range HEVC HDR10 video, streaming high-definition (HD) video, and standard-definition (SD) video.
+Create Apple Device–compatible H.264 and HEVC files for distribution, including high-dynamic-range HEVC HDR10 and Dolby Vision 8.4 video (designed to optimize HDR content for Apple devices), streaming high-definition (HD) video, and standard-definition (SD) video.

 Create audio files in the most commonly used formats.

 Create files for use with motion graphics applications.

 Create broadcast-quality, high-resolution, high bit rate video files.